 Community Health Workers (CHWs) in the state of Texas must be certified.
 Certification is comprised of completion of 160 hours of coursework in eight core competencies.

-Next Class Date: TBA
+Next Class Date:

 CHW Continuing Education

 You must renew your CHW certificate every two years.
 To renew your certificate, you must complete 20 hours of continuing education related to the core competencies during each two-year renewal period.